 Look for the Teal Pumpkins

-Created by Food Allergy Research & Education in 2014, the Teal Pumpkin Project is a campaign to raise awareness of food allergies and provide safe options for food allergic trick-or-treaters.
+Created by Food Allergy Research & Education in 2014, the Teal Pumpkin Project is a campaign to raise awareness of food allergies and provide safe options for trick-or-treaters with food allergies.
 Participants pledge to put a teal pumpkin outside their homes, indicating they have safe, non-food treats available.

 Instill the "Always Ask First" Rule

-Carry candy for young children and remind all children not to share food and to ask you before eating anything.
+Carry candy for young children while trick-or-treating, remind children not to share food and encourage them to ask you before eating anything.
 Kids should learn to always read the label before eating any packaged food or candy.
 If in doubt, throw it out, trade it or give it away.
 It's helpful to make a list of packaged treats that are safe based on individual allergies.

 Safe at School